-Investigate a Range Top Fire
+Investigate a Range Top Fire with NFE

 Cooking was the leading cause of home fires and home fire-related injuries from 2017 to 2021, according to the latest data from the National Fire Protection Association (NFPA).
 Ranges and cooktops were involved in 53% of these incidents.
 These fires are often more complex than they seem, requiring detailed investigations to uncover the most plausible origin and cause.
 Come along on scene with National Fire Experts (NFE) for a look at what goes into these investigations!